pmgbergen/porepy/Install.md

 To get the code fully working requires a few more steps, as described below.

 ## Installation on Linux
 Instructions are found on the GitHub webpage.
-Others libraries that should be installed found in the file requirements.txt
+Others libraries that should be installed found in the file `pyproject.toml`.

 ## Intall on Windows
 The recommended solution for Windows is to use VirtualBox with a Linux image, or equivalent options.

-If you do not want to use VirtualBox, we recommended to install the dependencies using `conda`, and then `pip install porepy`, preferrably installing from source.
+If you do not want to use VirtualBox, we recommended to install the dependencies using either `conda` or the Intel python distribution and then `pip install porepy`, preferrably installing from source.
-Most likely, parts of PorePy will not work on Windows due to missing libraries etc. This is not fully clear.
+Parts of PorePy may not work on Windows due to missing libraries etc. This is not fully clear.

 ## Installation on Mac
 Install on Mac is possible, but may be a bit complicated.
 We have little experience with this.